-Beside it is a funnel I’ve made out of scrap paper to make pouring the emory sand a little easier.
+Beside it is a funnel I’ve made out of scrap paper to make pouring the emery sand a little easier.

 Insert the funnel into the gap left in the seam.
-Try not to make a catastrophic mess pouring the emory sand into the Pillow.
+Try not to make a catastrophic mess pouring the emery sand into the Pillow.

 If you’re using Polyfil, the good news is that things should be decidedly less messy!

-If you’re using emory sand, the trick is to fill the pillow as full as possible while also leaving enough seam allowance at the top to sew it shut.
+If you’re using emery sand, the trick is to fill the pillow as full as possible while also leaving enough seam allowance at the top to sew it shut.